-All objections made at time of the examination to the qualifications of the officer taking the deposition, or to the manner of taking it, or to the evidence presented, or to the conduct of any party, and any other objection to the proceedings, shall be noted by the officer upon the deposition.
-Evidence objected to shall be taken subject to the objections.
-In lieu of participating in the oral examination, parties may serve written questions in a sealed envelope on the party taking the deposition and he shall transmit them to the officer, who shall propound them to the witness and record the answers verbatim.
+(3) In lieu of participating in the oral examination, parties may serve written questions in a sealed envelope on the party taking the deposition and he must transmit them to the officer, who must propound them to the witness and record the answers verbatim.

-(d) Motion to Terminate or Limit Examination.
-At any time during the taking of the deposition, on motion of a party or of the deponent and upon a showing that the examination is being conducted in bad faith or in such manner as unreasonably to annoy, embarrass, or oppress the deponent or party, the court in which the action is pending or the court in the county or city where the deposition is being taken may order the officer conducting the examination to cease forthwith from taking the deposition, or may limit the scope and manner of the taking of the deposition as provided in Rule 4:1(c).
-If the order made terminates the examination, it shall be resumed thereafter only upon the order of the court in which the action is pending.
-Upon demand of the objecting party or deponent, the taking of the deposition shall be suspended for the time necessary to make a motion for an order.
+(d) Motion to Terminate or Limit Examination. - At any time during the taking of the deposition, on motion of a party or of the deponent and upon a showing that the examination is being conducted in bad faith or in such manner as unreasonably to annoy, embarrass, or oppress the deponent or party, the court in which the action is pending or the court in the county or city where the deposition is being taken may order the officer conducting the examination to cease forthwith from taking the deposition, or may limit the scope and manner of the taking of the deposition as provided in Rule 4:1(c).
+If the order made terminates the examination, it may be resumed thereafter only upon the order of the court in which the action is pending.
+Upon demand of the objecting party or deponent, the taking of the deposition is suspended for the time necessary to make a motion for an order.
 The provisions of Rule 4:12(a)(4) apply to the award of expenses incurred in relation to the motion.

-(e) Submission to Witness; Changes; Signing.
-When the testimony is fully transcribed, the deposition shall be submitted to the witness for examination and shall be read to or by him, unless such examination and reading are waived by the witness and by the parties.
-Any changes in form or substance which the witness desires to make shall be entered upon the deposition by the officer with a statement of the reasons given by the witness for making them.
-The deposition shall then be signed by the witness, unless the parties by stipulation waive the signing or the witness is ill or cannot be found or refuses to sign.
-If the deposition is not signed by the witness within 21 days of its submission to him, the officer shall sign it and state on the record the fact of the waiver or of the illness or absence of the witness or the fact of the refusal to sign together with the reason, if any, given therefor; and the deposition may then be used as fully as though signed unless on a motion to suppress under Rule 4:7(d)(4) the court holds that the reasons given for the refusal to sign require rejection of the deposition in whole or in part.
+(e) Submission to Witness; Changes; Signing. - When the testimony is fully transcribed, the deposition must be submitted to the witness for examination and must be read to or by him, unless such examination and reading are waived by the witness and by the parties.
+Any changes in form or substance which the witness desires to make must be entered upon the deposition by the officer with a statement of the reasons given by the witness for making them.
+The deposition must then be signed by the witness, un less the parties by stipulation waive the signing or the witness is ill or cannot be found or refuses to sign.
+If the deposition is not signed by the witness within 21 days of its submission to him, the officer must sign it and state on the record the fact of the waiver or of the illness or absence of the witness or the fact of the refusal to sign together with the reason, if any, given therefor; and the deposition may then be used as fully as though signed unless on a motion to suppress under Rule 4:7(d)(4) the court holds that the reasons given for the refusal to sign require rejection of the deposition in whole or in part.

-(f) Certification and Filing by Officer; Exhibits; Copies; Notice of Filing.
+(f) Certification and Filing by Officer; Exhibits; Copies; Notice of Filing. -